alieraykalayci5-hash/alieraykalayci5-hash/README.md

 ## 🚀 About Me

+Computer Engineering student focused on software development and real-time systems.

-I build **real-time systems in C++ and Python**, focusing on tracking, simulation, and system-level engineering.
+I develop high-performance applications in C++ and Python, including multi-object tracking, simulation systems, and client-server architectures.

+My work combines algorithmic problem solving with practical implementation of systems such as Kalman filtering, data association, and real-time processing.

+Interested in building scalable and efficient software, especially in systems and performance-oriented applications.

 ⚡ Performance • Determinism • Clean Architecture